2009 Aruban general election

 General elections were held in Aruba on 25 September 2009.
-The elections were the seventh to be held for membership of the Estates since autonomy was granted by the Dutch in 1986, and resulted in a victory for the Aruban People's Party, which won 12 of the 21 seats in the Estates.
+The elections were the seventh to be held for membership of the Estates since autonomy was granted by the Dutch in 1986, and resulted in a landslide victory for the Aruban People's Party, which won 12 of the 21 seats in the Estates.

 Background

 Prior to this election the People's Electoral Movement (MEP) were the governing party, holding eleven seats.
 The main opposition Aruban People's Party (AVP) held eight with the Network of Electoral Democracy and the Aruban Patriotic Movement holding a seat apiece.

 Electoral system

 The 21 members of the Estates were elected for a four-year term using proportional representation, carried out in a single nationwide constituency.
 Each party was allowed to place up to 29 people on their party list.
 The party or coalition with a majority was allowed to select a Prime Minister.

 Campaign

 Eight parties and 167 independents contested the elections.
 The Aruban Director of the Register of Population and electoral council member Sharline Luidens forbade the press from taking photos inside polling stations during the election.

 Pre-election polls showed the AVP were expected to win, campaigning to reduce inflation and abolish a tax on local business.
 The AVP also pledged to address concerns over the island's oil refinery operated by Valero Energy, which had been closed since mid-July 2009 and had provided jobs for around one thousand people, as well as a recent decline in tourists visiting the island.
 The People's Electoral Movement (MEP) pledged to diversify the economy and reduce debt and living costs.

 The parties were represented by specific colors during the campaign; the AVP was known as the "green party," the MEP was the "yellow party" and the independent Real Democracy Party was identified as the "red party."